-Join the practice
+Joining the practice

-Live within boundary area?
+Live within our catchment area?

-To be eligible to register at the practice, you must live within our catchment area.
+To be eligible to register as a new patient at the practice, you must live within our catchment area.
 We do not accept new patients who live outside of this area.

-Your Named GP
+Your named GP

-Open the leaflets in one of the following languages:
+Please see the leaflets available in the following languages: